Last updated on May 20, 2026

 The first place to look for discard commander payoffs is… other discard commanders, actually; most of these creatures work incredibly well in concert.
 A Tergrid, God of Fright deck is plenty happy to run Tinybones, Trinket Thief and vice versa; Captain Howler, Sea Scourge doesn’t mind leveraging Neheb, Dreadhorde Champion for a power boost.

-On the flip side, for cards that reward you for discarding cards, card draw is a surprisingly common payoff.
+For more cards that reward you for discarding cards, card draw is a surprisingly common payoff.
 Inti, Seneschal of the Sun’s a personal favorite, but cards like Monument to Endurance and Containment Construct are just as useful.

 Cards that care about the graveyard can also benefit here; Necrogoyf and Bonehoard are excellent threats that greatly benefit from any players discarding cards and filling the graveyard.
+This goes for spells that can be cast from the graveyard.
+In fact, a flashback spell like Increasing Ambition might be better if you skip casting it the first time and just discard it and flash it back for the greater effect.

 Commanding Conclusion